Snownee/Jade/README.md

 ### UI Elements other than Text

 `RenderableTextComponent` and `ITooltipRenderer` are removed.
-Instead of manipulating `List<ITextComponent>`, you are now manipulating `IElement`s, and text component is a type of them.
+Instead of manipulating `List<Component>`, you are now manipulating `IElement`s, and text component is a type of them.

 For example, to display an item: